MicrosoftDocs/cpp-docs/docs/standard-library/bit-functions.md

 ## <a name="bit_width"></a>`bit_width`

-Finds the smallest number of bits needed to represent `value`.
+Find the smallest number of bits needed to represent a value.

 For example, given 5 (0b101), returns 3 because it takes 3 binary bits to express the value 5.